openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 integration to ensure consistent formatting) and an autoformat mode (which can be integrated with editors to free developers from having to think about code formatting).
-These formatting standards will be applied across all OpenEdX-authored repositories.
+These formatting standards will be applied across all Open edX-authored repositories.

 Selected tools should, ideally, require minimal configuration.
-Any required configuration should be added to `edx/edx-lint`_ in order to allow it to be centralized and standardized across repositories in the OpenEdX ecosystem.
+Any required configuration should be added to `edx/edx-lint`_ in order to allow it to be centralized and standardized across repositories in the Open edX ecosystem.

 The current recommended formatters are: